Asymptotic Properties for Bayesian Neural Network in Besov Space: Main results

 \subsection{Shrinkage prior}

-Asymptotic properties of the spike-and-slab prior can be obtained using \autoref{thm:main}, but its practical use for large neural network models is prohibited due to computation time.
+Asymptotic properties of the spike-and-slab prior can be obtained using \autoref{thm:main}, but its practical use for large neural network models is unsuitable due to the computational cost.
 The following prior distributions are more practical than a spike-and-slab prior in terms of computation.

-The result to be introduced in this section shows that all the aforementioned results still hold even under shrinkage prior.
+The result to be introduced in this section shows that all the aforementioned results still hold even under the shrinkage prior.
 Assume the following prior